Sniper2k/WDDBackground/README.md

 [2] Oleh Melnyk, Patricia Römer, Background Denoising for Ptychography via Wigner Distribution Deconvolution, arXiv:2402.15353v1

-In particular, the folder /figures contains scripts for generation of respective figures from [2].
+In particular, the folder /figures contains scripts for generating the respective figures from [2].
 See them for an example of code usage.

 Dependencies: numpy, scipy, matplotlib (/figures), Pillow [PIL] (/figures)

-In addition, repository includes our implementations of
+In addition, the repository includes our implementations of

 - [adp.py] ADP algorithm based on: